antaldaniel/reprex/content/service/data-curation/index.md

 ---
 title: Data Curation
-summary: We find the relevant data for your business or policy scorecard, market or scientific research project
+summary: We find the relevant data for your business or policy scorecard, market or scientific research project.
+We are constantly mapping, testing, validating new data sources in the creative and cultural industries.
 tags:
 - Data Curation
 date: "2021-01-21T00:00:00Z"